persteenolsen/pso-gatsby-blog-cms-two/src/posts/2025-06-23-umbraco-cms-mvc-employee-crud.md

 <a href="https://github.com/persteenolsen/umbraco-13-starter-two" target="_blank">The source code at GitHub</a>

-The Website implements CRUD functionality administrate Employees towards a custom Table in the SQLite DB using MVC and Entity Framework Core
+The Website implements CRUD functionality administratingS Employees towards a custom Table in the SQLite DB using MVC and Entity Framework Core